Virginia and Truckee Railroad: Early years

-With the opening of the Virginia & Truckee, the cost of ore transportation via train cost $3/ton vs the previous $7/ton and a reduction in freight rates for lumber by almost half occurred, and the railroad could haul more material by the trainload, so mining activity increased, creating more business for the railroad.
+With the opening of the Virginia & Truckee, the cost of ore transportation via train cost $3/ton (Note: equivalent to $ in adjusted for inflation) vs the previous $7/ton (Note: equivalent to $ in adjusted for inflation) and a reduction in freight rates for lumber by almost half occurred, and the railroad could haul more material by the trainload, so mining activity increased, creating more business for the railroad.
 Sharon's idea of low cost transportation paid off.

-The railroad cost $1,750,000 to build, not including the cost of rolling stock or buildings.
+The railroad cost $1,750,000 (Note: equivalent to $ in adjusted for inflation) to build, not including the cost of rolling stock or buildings.
 The V&T ran 30–45 trains per day at the height of the Big Bonanza from Carson to Virginia City and Gold Hill.
 Still primarily a freight railroad, there were 22 locomotives and 361 freight cars in use at the peak of the Virginia and Truckee operations (1876 & 1877), which carried over 400,000 tons of freight per month.
 This was in contrast to a mere 10 passenger cars.